reframejs/reframe/helpers/wildcard-api/readme.md

 On the other hand, if you have many clients, then using REST/GraphQL can make more sense.

 For your first prototype, Wildcard is most likely the better choice.
-As your prototype matures into a big application with a growing number of clients, you can start create a RESTful/GraphQL API in parallel to your existing Wildcard API.
+As your prototype matures into a big application and with a growing number of clients, your Wildcard API can start to become cumbersome to maintain.
+(Depending on how many tailored endpionts your clients you have and how much their data requirements differ) At that point you can start create a RESTful/GraphQL API in parallel to your existing Wildcard API.
 You can then progressively remove the Wildcard API one tailored endpoint at a time.
-Or you keep both APIs.
+You can also keep both APIs.

 For large scale applications,
 combining Wildcard with RESTful/GraphQL can be a fruitful strategy.
-For example, you can combine a RESTful API for for third party clients with a Wildcard API for your clients.
+For example, you can combine a RESTful API for third-party clients with a Wildcard API for your clients.
 Or you can use a GraphQL API for most of your data requirements and use a Wildcard API for couple of data requirements that cannot be fulfilled with your GraphQL API.

-Our recommandation is to start with a tailored API and when you reallize you develop one (for example with GraphQL) in parallel. and progressively make your clients use more and more the generic API over time to finally remove the tailored API.

-Since Wildcard is easy to setup, you can use a tailored API to implement your first prototype, and as your prototypes grows into a big application, then you can start implementing a generic API with RESTful/GraphQL.
-More about such combinational strategy in the section.

-Especially early days where data schema changes a lot, having to adapt everytime the data schema changes is a drag